frnzcloud/Shopify-Merchant-Success-Analysis/README.md

 ## Data Modeling

-A **star schema** was implemented to create a robust and efficient data model.
+A **schema** was implemented to create a robust and efficient data model.

 -   The `merchants_final` table serves as the central **dimension table**.
 -   The `performance_final` and `apps_final` tables serve as **fact tables**.